Performance Dashboard – 2024/25 Outturn

 “Undertake car park refurbishments on Grove Road, Ashtead”

-• Progress Overview: As previously reported, works to the Grove Road Car Park in Ashtead are complete.
+• Progress Overview: Works to the Grove Road Car Park in Ashtead were completed as planned.

 • Status: Green